VirusTotal/yara/docs/modules/lnk.rst

 A PropertyStoreDataBlock structure specifies a set of properties that can be used by applications to store extra data in the shell link.
 (TODO: implement the rest of this structure)

     .. c:member:: block_size
-    The block size of this structure, which will be greater than or equal to lnk.PropertyStoreDataBlockMinSize.
+    The block size of this structure, which will be greater than or equal to lnk.PROPERTY_STORE_DATA_BLOCK_MIN_SIZE.

     .. c:member:: block_signature
-    The signature of the block, which will be equal to lnk.PropertyStoreDataBlockSignature.
+    The signature of the block, which will be equal to lnk.PROPERTY_STORE_DATA_BLOCK_SIGNATURE.

 .. c:type:: has_shim_data
 Boolean flag which is set if a ShimDataBlock structure is present.